HimadriBh28/HimadriBh28/README.md

 ### 🚀 Featured Projects
-Here are some of my key projects:
+Here are some of my projects:

 - **[MusicBoard](https://github.com/HimadriBh28/MusicBoard)** – A Flutter music app that lets users rate and review albums.
 - **[Team-8-Secure-Login-System](https://github.com/HimadriBh28/Team-8-Secure-Login-System)** – A secure login system built in PHP.